ballerina-platform/ballerina-dev-website/swan-lake/learn/security/authentication-and-authorization.md

 ##### LDAP User Store

 Ballerina supports LDAP user store Basic Authentication and Authorization for services/resources.
 The `auth` field of a service/resource annotation should have a `http:LdapUserStoreConfigWithScopes` record as an element.
-If the `ldapUserStoreConfig` field is assigned with `http:LdapUserStoreConfig` implementation, the authentication will be evaluated.
-Optionally, the user can have `string|string[]` value for the `scopes` field also.
+If the `ldapUserStoreConfig` field is assigned with the `http:LdapUserStoreConfig` implementation, the authentication will be evaluated.
+Optionally, you can have the `string|string[]` value for the `scopes` field also.
 Then, the authorization will be evaluated.

-The `http:LdapUserStoreConfig` configurations includes:
+The `http:LdapUserStoreConfig` configurations include:

 * `domainName` - Unique name to identify the user store
 * `connectionURL` - Connection URL to the LDAP server